Vladimir Petrov (wrestler): Universal Wrestling Federation

 Later during the year, he would wrestle single matches against Barry Windham and Todd Champion during the year before losing to Jim and Ron Garvin in a tag team match with The Barbarian at The Great American Bash on July 4, 1987.

 Joining Paul Jones' Army with Ivan Koloff in late 1987, Petrov feuded with Ron Garvin although he would lose that feud too.
-As Vladimir Petrov, helped Ivan Koloff defend the NWA United States Tag Team titles after Koloff's tag team partner Dick Murdoch was suspended in April.
+As Vladimir Petrov, he helped Ivan Koloff defend the NWA United States Tag Team titles after Koloff's tag team partner Dick Murdoch was suspended in April.

 World Wrestling Federation

-In 1991, after his release, Blake began wrestling under his own name in the World Wrestling Federation.
+In 1990, after his release, Blake began wrestling under his own name in the World Wrestling Federation.
 However, he was used mainly as a preliminary wrestler and left the following year retiring to Minnesota.

-Personal life
+Personal life and death

-Blake is married to Karla Nelsen, who was fourth runner up for the NABBA Ms. Universe title in 1994 (losing because the judges felt she was "too muscular").
+Blake was married to Karla Nelsen, who was fourth runner up for the NABBA Ms. Universe title in 1994 (losing because the judges felt she was "too muscular").
 Together, they made female wrestling videos (starring Karla).
-Aside from training with his wife at the Twin Cities Gym in Roseville, Minnesota, Blake now resides in Pine City, Minnesota (an exurb of Minneapolis).
+Aside from training with his wife at the Twin Cities Gym in Roseville, Minnesota, Blake later resided in Pine City, Minnesota (an exurb of Minneapolis).

+Blake died on July 27, 2024, at the age of 66.